African - American First Ladies of Distinction

 Janet Collins

-Janet Collins (1917 - 2003), a ballet dancer, choreographer, and teacher, was the first artist to perform on the stage of the MET.
-She danced in a 1951 performance of Aida at the Metropolitan Opera House, in New York.
+Janet Collins (1917–2003), a ballet dancer, and teacher, was the first artist to perform on the MET stage, dancing in the 1951 production of Aida at the Metropolitan Opera House, in NY.

 Marian Anderson